The unwritten rules of going on a cruise

 The crew members work on the ship, but that does not mean they are your servants.

 Show the crew courtesy and listen to their instructions.
-It is easy sometimes to get caught up in frustrations or aggravation while on vacation, but it is crucial for guests to always remember that crew are there to help, not to get yelled at.
+It is easy sometimes to get caught up in frustrations or aggravation while on vacation, but it is crucial for guests to always remember that the crew is there to help, not to get yelled at.

 Being kind means following their directions, thanking them for little things, and even pausing to talk to them about where they are from or what they love about their job.
 Most crew members are happy to chat and share things with guests, and being polite to them usually helps make their days great.